Deep Reinforcement Learning: Policy-based Methods

 Instead of using the log likelihood, the surrogate function uses the ratio of the action probabilities using current and old parameters.

-\[r_t(\theta) = \frac{\pi_\theta(a_t\vert s_t)}{\pi_{\theta_\text{old}}(a_t\vert s_t)}\]
+\[r_t(\theta) = \frac{\pi_\theta(a_t\vert s_t)}{\pi_{\theta_\text{old}}(a_t\vert s_t)}\](This ratio function is different from the reward function $r(\tau)$ we considered at when deriving policy gradients.)

 If $r_t(\theta) > 1$, then $a_t$ is more likely for the current parameters $\theta$ than it was for the old parameters $\theta_\text{old}$.
 On the other hand, $0 < r_t(\theta) <= 1$ if $a_t$ is less or equally likely using the current parameters as opposed to the old parameters.
 We call this ratio function a surrogate function because it stands in for the log likelihood function in vanilla policy gradients.